 Philippines Climate, when is the best time to visit and enjoy the Philippine Islands?

-The Philippines climate is tropical.
+is tropical.
 It can be divided roughly into two distinct seasons, the dry season and the rainy season.
 Now I say it is roughly divided into two seasons as there are always exceptions to this rule.
 The area inland in the mountains for example, are relatively cool with no where near the humidity of the coast.